StefanoTesla/Ascom-Alpacha-ESP32-Switch-Borad-Dome-Board/README.md

 # Ascom Alpacha Switch and Dome Board ESP32

-Hello everyone, I use this firmware to open and close my Dome roof and is used olso for handle 6 switch.
+Hello everyone, with this board you can use Ascom Switch and Ascom Dome via Wifi!

-Each two devices are recognized form ascom aplacha, no usb connectio or driver are needed to work, only http api comunication.
+Each two devices are recognized form ascom aplacha, no usb connectio or driver are needed to work!

+Switch can be ON/OFF or PWM!!!!

 The switch are already tested with N.I.N.A!
-Dome is already tested with Ascom device hub
+Dome is already tested with Ascom device hub, Nina and Starkeepper Voyager Software

 It's a work in progess, but it's already tested with great stability!

-WiFi Manager for first connection or connection to WiFi fail, automatic reconnection in case of disconnection (hoping for a router restart)
+WiFi Manager for first connection.
+Automatic reconnection in case of disconnection (hoping for a router restart) Ota Update to update the firmware without any cables.

 ## Dome
 Actually Ascom Dome function is tested with: